Sequencers

 LoopDelay | 0 | The amount of time the Sequencer will wait before reactivating after every loop. |

-RunAtStart | false | When true, the Sequencer will automatically run when it loads, without it having to be activated by touch. |
+RunAtStart | false | When true, the Sequencer will automatically run when the tower is entered, without it having to be activated by touch. |

 Speed | 1 | The speed the Sequencer will move at, in studs per second. |